klaimir/angular-essentials/NOTES.md

 # Directives

+## Introduction

 Directive are introductions in the DOM.
 We can use, built in or custom.

 ## ngIf

 ## ngIf with else

 ## Styling Elements Dynamically with ngStyle

 It´s super important to understand that property binding in Directives is not the same to regular property binding.
 It´s only indicate that a directive will be used in that element not the attribute itself to bind.
 You can use the attribute notation or CamelCase notation to specify the attribute inside the directive.

+# Applying CSS Classes Dynamically with ngClass

+[ngClass]="{cssClass: expression}". cssClass, is the CSS class to apply and expresion is a boolean form required to the css Class is applied.

 # Services and Dependency Injection